 Florida’s official nickname is “The Sunshine State,” but it may as well be “The Low-Tax State.”
 That’s because Florida is the only state east of the Mississippi that doesn’t collect income taxes of any kind.
-At the same time the state charges a sales tax rate of 6%, close to the 5.98% median among all states.
-There are, however, some taxes that are higher in Florida than elsewhere in the U.S. Florida’s gas tax is among the highest in the country.
+The state also charges a sales tax rate of 6%, and most counties charge sales surtaxes of their own.
+There are, however, some taxes that are higher in Florida than elsewhere in the U.S. Florida’s gas tax, for example, is among the highest in the country.

-Come April 15, taxpayers in Florida can finish up their federal taxes and then kick back and enjoy the sunshine (well, after they file their federal taxes).
+Come tax season, taxpayers in Florida can finish up their federal taxes and then kick back and enjoy the sunshine.
 No state income tax means no state income tax return.
 It means there’s no need to research special state deductions and credits.
 For high income earners, it means there is a huge incentive to take their talents to South Beach.
-If you are looking for assistance on your federal tax return, consider tax preparation software like TurboTax and TaxSlayer.

 Florida Sales Tax